spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/install-on-kubernetes/airgap-install/install.md

   server.

 - Access to the Palette Helm Charts.
-Refer to the [Access Palette](../../../enterprise-version.md#access-palette) for instructions on how to request access to the Helm Chart
+Refer to the [Access Palette](../../../enterprise-version.md#access-palette) for instructions on how to request access to the Helm Chart.

 :::warning